 The methods of assessment used at baseline must be used consistently for tumor assessment and will be repeated (with the exception of bone scintigraphy) between Day 1 and Day 7 of every second cycle beginning with Cycle 3 and continuing through Cycle 13 (inclusive), between Day 1 and Day 7 of every third cycle after Cycle 13, and within 14 days of clinical progression.
-For assessment of response only in patients with bone lesions identified by scintigraphy at baseline, the method of assessment used at baseline (X-ray, CT scan with bone windows, or MRI) will be repeated between Day 1 and Day 7 of every third cycle 13 and Cycle 13, between Day 1 and Day 7 of every third cycle 3 and continuing through Cycle 13, between Day 1 and Day 7 of every third cycle after Cycle 13, and within 14 days of clinical progression.
+For assessment of response only in patients with bone lesions identified by scintigraphy at baseline, the method of assessment used at baseline (X-ray, CT scan with bone windows, or MRI) will be repeated between Day 1 and Day 7 of every second cycle beginning with Cycle 3 and continuing through Cycle 13, between Day 1 and Day 7 of every third cycle after Cycle 13, and within 14 days of clinical progression.
 Bone scintigraphy should be repeated for all patients between Day 1 and Day 7 of every sixth cycle beginning with Cycle 7, when complete response is identified in target disease, or when progression in bone is suspected.
 For patients with new lesions identified by post-baseline bone scintigraphy, targeted assessment by X-ray, CT scan with bone windows, or MRI will be performed to confirm findings as described in the

 Study Schedule (Attachment 1).
-To allow flexibility in tumor assessments, imaging conducted up to 3 days prior to Day1 of the predefined cycles (as early as Day 26 of the prior cycle) will not be considered a protocol deviation.
+To allow flexibility in tumor assessments, imaging conducted up to 3 days prior to Day 1 of the predefined cycles (as early as Day 26 of the prior cycle) will not be considered a protocol deviation.